jxnblk/mdx-deck/README.md

 ### Components

-mdx-deck includes built-in components to help with creating presentations, including a full screen Image component, the Appear component that allows stepping through parts of a single slide, and the Notes component for adding speaker notes.
+MDX Deck includes built-in components to help with creating presentations, including a full screen Image component, the Appear component that allows stepping through parts of a single slide, and the Notes component for adding speaker notes.

 Read more in the [components docs](docs/components.md).

 ### Libraries

-These third-party libraries are great for use with mdx-deck.
+These third-party libraries are great for use with MDX Deck.

 - [CodeSurfer][]: React component for scrolling, zooming and highlighting code.
 - [mdx-code][]: Runnable code playgrounds for MDX Deck.